YaakovDantas/bank/README.md

 # bank yaakov
-Banco Yaakov, praticando com Laravel e Vue
+Bank Yaakov, practicing with Laravel and Vue

-Para configuração e execução do Front-end e Back-end, ler os readme das pastas:
+For configuration and execution of the Front-end and Back-end, read the folders readme:

 - [front](https://github.com/YaakovDantas/bank/tree/main/front)
 - [api](https://github.com/YaakovDantas/bank/tree/main/api)